Incident Code

 Given these reports, Airwars has assessed that between seven and eight civilians were likely killed, including at least one woman and at least one child.
 At least two civilians were also injured, also including at least one woman a child.
 Three militant deaths were additionally reported by sources, as well as at least two militant injuries.

 Some local sources, including @belqeesTV, suggested that the strikes were launched by as many as three US drones.
 Locals told Al-Arabi that the drones bombed a number of homes and farms in the area.
-Others also indicated that attacks took place against vehicles and militant in gathering places, though sources disagreed as to whether the strikes targeted AQAP or ISIS.
+Others also indicated that attacks took place against vehicles and militants in gathering places, though sources disagreed as to whether the strikes targeted AQAP or ISIS.
 Both terror groups had previously been targeted in the Qayfa area.
 A local source told Al-Masdar Online that one strike targeted a vehicle carrying explosives, leading to continuing explosions after the initial strike.

 In addition, Nashwan News and Twitter user @amerAlhamiqaniu suggested that at least one strike may have destroyed an ambulance.